-2. Make-up Procedure:
+3. Make-up Procedure:

 If you must miss an assignment, make every effort to contact me before the due date.
 Failure to do so may result in a zero for that assignment.
 Make-ups, if permitted, must be completed within a week of the scheduled due date.
-If you miss an exam due to the University's approved reason, the format of the make-up exam-whether multiple-choice, short answer, or essay-will be at my discretion, if a make-up is allowed.
+If you miss an exam, the format of the make-up exam-whether multiple-choice, short answer, or essay-will be at my discretion, if a make-up is allowed.

-3. Copyright
+4. Copyright